Snapchat/KeyDB-docs/docs/config-file.md

 # instead of waiting for more data in the output buffer.
 Some OS will really flush
 # data on disk, some other OS will just try to do it ASAP.
 #
-# Redis supports three different modes:
+# KeyDB supports three different modes:
 #
 # no: don't fsync, just let the OS flush the data when it wants.
 Faster.
 # always: fsync after every write to the append only log.
 Slow, Safest.